 Vista Theft Crime Attorneys

 One of the most common crimes the police investigate in Vista is theft, which includes everything from shoplifting to grand theft auto to fraud.
 If you have been arrested for theft or are under investigation, working with a skilled Vista theft defense lawyer can mean the difference between an acquittal or a conviction.
 At jD Law Criminal Defense Attorneys, James N. Dicks brings over 30 years of experience as a trial attorney and additional experience in law enforcement, including as a former police officer.
 He knows the ins and outs of the criminal process, how cases are prosecuted, and all the key players.
 Attorney Dicks can offer his insight and extensive knowledge of the latest in criminal defense strategies in a free consultation.
-To discuss your case with one of the top defense firms in North County, call jD LAW at (760) 630-2000.
+To discuss your case with one of the top defense firms in North County, call jD Law Criminal Defense Attorneys at (760) 630-2000.

 Theft can refer to a wide variety of illegal activities, ranging from petty offenses like shoplifting to complex cases involving fraud and embezzlement.
-At jD LAW, we can defend you in cases of:
+At jD Law Criminal Defense Attorneys, we can defend you in cases of: